digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/GettingStarted.md

       observers = empty
 ```

-Notice how the `ContractId` is immediately cast to an interface upon creation: this is because our workflows do not have any knowledge of concrete template implementations.
+Notice how the `ContractId` is immediately converted to an interface upon creation: this is because our workflows do not have any knowledge of concrete template implementations.

 Similarly, we define a holding factory which is used within an account to `Credit` and `Debit` holdings.